truenas/middleware/docs/userguide/index.rst

 Under "CPUs", make sure that only 1 virtual processor is listed, otherwise you will be unable to start any FreeNAS® services.

-To create a storage disk, click Hard disk 1 → Add.
+To create a storage disk, click :menuselection:`Hard disk 1 --> Add`.
 In the "Device Type" menu, highlight "Hard Disk" and click "Next".
 Select "Create a new virtual disk" and click "Next".
 In the screen shown in Figure 2.2q, select the size of the disk.
-If you would like the size to be dynamically allocated as needed, check the box
-"Allocate and commit space on demand (Thin Provisioning)".
+If you would like the size to be dynamically allocated as needed, check the box "Allocate and commit space on demand (Thin Provisioning)".
 Click "Next", then "Next", then "Finish" to create the disk.
 Repeat to create the amount of storage disks needed to meet your requirements.

 **Figure 2.2o: Create a Disk for the Operating System**